Dipping a circuit board in coating can be highly effective. Here are five reasons why:

 For further information Click capillary conformal coating failure mechanism technical bulletin

 Or contact us here at +44 1226 249019 or email firstname.lastname@example.org

 The systems have a variety of software options right up to inspecting TRUE IPC Class III standards.
 The reason we state true standards is that most people are not inspecting to this level even though they think they are.
 This is due to two reasons:

 - It is very difficult to inspect to IPC Class III standards as it is under magnification, is time-consuming and challenging for operators.

 - Also, it is very difficult generally for customers to produce conformal coating finish to this level without creating lots of defects.

 The key to all inspection, manual or automatic, is to decide what you are looking for.

+So, what type of conformal coating defects are you looking for?
 Are you looking for bubbles?Are you looking for foreign bodies?
 Or is it just coating in the right place and coating not in connectors?
 These questions are related to the inspection criteria you desire and it is very important to define exactly what are you actually looking for.

 The software we use can measure all of these factors.
-The key is to understand whether your production process can stand up to the level of inspection / interrogation that the machine will provide?
+The key is to understand whether your production process can stand up to the level of inspection/interrogation that the machine will provide?